 NEW YORK – The Pulitzer Prizes showcased journalism's power to shine a powerful light on the forgotten or the unknown, and the awards honored work including stories from The Associated Press revealing the New York Police Department's widespread spying on Muslims and The Huffington Post's pieces about the suffering endured by American troops severely wounded in Iraq and Afghanistan.

-Another Pulitzer for investigative reporting was awarded to The Seattle Times for a series about accidental methadone overdoses among patients with chronic pain.
+The AP won a Pulitzer for investigative journalism, while the national reporting prize went to the Huffington Post's David Wood.
+Other journalism winners in the awards announced Monday included another Pulitzer for investigative reporting awarded to The Seattle Times for a series about accidental methadone overdoses among patients with chronic pain.

 The AP's series of stories — available online at http://apne.ws/IrNyPk — showed how New York police, with the help of a CIA official, created an aggressive surveillance program to gather intelligence on Muslim neighborhoods, businesses and houses of worship.
 It was the 50th Pulitzer won by the news organization.

 The articles showed that police systematically listened in on sermons, hung out at cafes and other public places, infiltrated colleges and photographed people as part of a broad effort to prevent terrorist attacks.
 Individuals and groups were monitored even when there was no evidence they were linked to terrorism.

 The series, which began in August, was by Matt Apuzzo, Adam Goldman, Eileen Sullivan and Chris Hawley.
 The stories prompted protests, a demand from 34 members of Congress for a federal investigation, and an internal inquiry by the CIA's inspector general.
 Police Commissioner Raymond Kelly and Mayor Michael Bloomberg have defended the program as a thoroughly legal tool for keeping the city safe.